GoogleCloudPlatform/functions-framework-conformance/docs/mapping.md

 - `timestamp`: The date/time this event was created.
 (String)
 - `eventType`: The type of the event.
   For example: "google.pubsub.topic.publish".
 (String)
-- `resource": The resource that emitted the event.
+- `resource`: The resource that emitted the event.
 (The format of this varies by language.)

 The Java Functions Framework additionally includes an `attributes`